Updated July 7, 2023

 - It is the amount that the insurance company pays for the loss of your home or belongings

 - The first type of coverage is actual cash value (ACV), which only pays as per the property’s current market worth.
-It considers the condition of the property just before the fire for the amount calculation
+It considers the property’s condition just before the fire for the amount calculation.

 - Replacement cost coverage is another type that pays to replace damaged possessions at their current price.
 It is a better option than ACV.